micpango/messagepusher/README.md

 ## Setup

-Add pusher specific config to Config.groovy and client.js
+Fill in pusher specific config in Config.groovy and client.js